Felony DUI – An Overview

 - Blood-alcohol level at the time of arrest or past driving record requires additional charges.

-If you have been arrested for a fourth DUI or a drunk-driving accident that involves injury or death in San Diego County, the experienced criminal defense attorneys at San Diego DUI Attorney are prepared to defend your case.
-Our lawyers specialize in assisting clients facing felony DUI charges and will provide counsel to reduce the severe penalties or seek a reduction to misdemeanor charges.
+If you have been arrested for a fourth DUI, or a drunk-driving accident that involves injury or death in San Diego County, the experienced criminal defense attorneys at the San Diego DUI Attorney Law Firm are prepared to defend your case.
+Our lawyers specialize in assisting clients facing felony DUI charges and will do everything in our power to reduce the severe felony penalties and seek a reduction to misdemeanor charges.

 The difference between felony and misdemeanor DUI convictions in California is substantial.
 A felony conviction may result in extremely heavy fines and up to life imprisonment if the case involves severe injury or death.